 - Domestic Cattle

-Tigers who were sick, old or injured have been known to kill humans
+Tigers who are sick, old, or injured have been known to kill humans

 - Habitat Loss